Topics Map > Infrastructure > Network > Wireless Network

 - Select the network named UIC-WiFi

-- You will be prompted to enter your UIC NetID and common password
+- You will be prompted to enter your UIC NetID and common password.
+For more information on common password click here.

 - Windows will pop up with a message about being unable to verify the server's identity.
 Please press connect.
 Now you will be able to connect to UIC-Wifi.